Medicinal Mushrooms (PDQ®)–Patient Version

 What is turkey tail?

 Turkey tail is a type of mushroom that grows on dead logs worldwide.
-The name turkey tail refers to its rings of brown and tan which look like the tail feathers of a turkey.
+It's named turkey tail because its rings of brown and tan look like the tail feathers of a turkey.
 Its scientific name is Trametes versicolor or Coriolus versicolor.
 In traditional Chinese medicine, it is known as Yun Zhi.
-In Japan it has been known as kawaratake (roof tile fungus).
-There are many other types of Trametes.
-Some of them are hard to tell from turkey tail without the use of special testing.
+In Japan, it is known as kawaratake (roof tile fungus).
+There are many other types of Trametes mushrooms.
+It can be hard to tell the difference between turkey tail and other types of Trametes mushrooms without the use of special testing.

-Turkey tail has been used in traditional Chinese medicine for many years for lung diseases.
+Turkey tail has been used in traditional Chinese medicine to treat lung diseases for many years.
 In Japan, turkey tail has been used to strengthen the immune system when given with standard cancer treatment.

 How is PSK given or taken?